 What can DEG do to help companies in the growing healthcare market?

-In addition to our long-term financing, which German companies can use to set up their own production in developing or emerging countries, we offer them expert advice and valuable contacts from our worldwide network.
+In addition to our long-term financing (both loans and participations), which German companies can use to set up their own production in developing or emerging countries, we offer them expert advice and valuable contacts from our worldwide network.
 Our representative offices are of great importance in this regard.
 DEG also helps to fund feasibility studies undertaken by German companies in order to help them to enter new markets.
 And we are also there for German companies who are not planning any major investments on location to begin with.
 With our German Desks established in six countries at present, we – together with local partner banks and chambers of commerce – are the first port of call for German companies and their local trading partners.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals